HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_plan.rst

 Support online and offline signing

-3.2 Payment expenses
+3.2 Payment
 ~~~~~~~~~~~~~~~~~~~

-Payment of system subscription, installation and other costs (the specific types of fees shall be subject to the contract)
+Subscription payment for system, installation and other costs.
+(Specific type of fees are subjected based on client’s contract)

-4.Put it to use
+4.Usage
 -------------------

-4.1 Assist on-line
+4.1 Online Assistance
 ~~~~~~~~~~~~~~~~~~~

-Assist merchants to officially launch operations
+Assist merchants with operations

 4.2 Technical support